American Film Manufacturing Company: Contract players and directors

-When the American Film Company was formed in 1910, it culled many performers, directors, scenario writers and crew members from Essanay Studios the Motion Picture Patents Company.
-Among the directors and writers that worked for American were Frank Beal, Allan Dwan, J. Warren Kerrigan, and Tom Ricketts.
+When the American Film Company was formed in 1910, it culled many performers, directors, scenario writers and crew members from Essanay Studios, which was an affiliate of the Motion Picture Patents Company.
+Among the directors and writers that worked for American were Frank Beal, John Francis Dillon, Allan Dwan, B. Reeves Eason, Lorimer Johnston, Arthur Maude, Harry A. Pollard, Tom Ricketts, Edward Sloman, and William Desmond Taylor.
 In 1913, Wallace Reid directed several society dramas for the company.

-The company's roster of actors included Dot Farley, Margarita Fischer, Mary Miles Minter and William Russell.
+The company's roster of actors included May Allison, Constance Crawley, Dot Farley, Margarita Fischer, Neva Gerber, Winifred Greenwood, Mary Miles Minter, Vivian Rich, Art Acord, Richard Bennett, Frank Borzage (who also directed for American, including films starring himself), J. Warren Kerrigan, Harold Lockwood, George Periolat, William Russell, and William Stowell.

 Demise

 In mid-1918, American Film Company lost its primary distributor when Mutual Film folded.
 The company signed with a new distributor, Pathé, and continued to produce features.
 Over the next three years, the company's output decreased significantly.
 In 1921, one of American's most prominent contract players, Margarita Fischer, left the company.
 American Film Company was dissolved shortly thereafter.

+The "Flying A Pictures" name would later be used for actor Gene Autry's production company.